Texas Interconnection: Operating extremes

-In an early morning period of low electricity demand, wind energy served more than 56% of total demand at 3:10 am Central Standard Time on Saturday, January 19, 2019.
-Two days later, ERCOT set a new wind output record of nearly 19.7 GW at 7:19 pm Central Standard Time on Monday, January 21, 2019.
+On Saturday, January 19, 2019, in an early morning period of low electricity demand, wind energy served more than 56% of total demand at 3:10 am, Central Standard Time.
+On Monday, January 21, 2019, ERCOT set a new wind output record of nearly 19.7 GW at 7:19 pm, Central Standard Time.

 Wind power in Texas

-Wind power in Texas consists of over 40 wind farms, which together have a total nameplate capacity of over 30,000 MW (as of 2020).
+Wind power in Texas consists of over 40 wind farms, which together have a total nameplate capacity of over 30,000 MW, as of 2020.
 Texas produces the most wind power of any U.S. state and only a few countries exceed its installed capacity.
-According to ERCOT (Energy Reliability Council of Texas), wind power accounted for at least 15.7% of the electricity generated in Texas during 2017, as wind was 17.4% of electricity generated in ERCOT, which manages 90% of Texas's power.
+According to ERCOT (Energy Reliability Council of Texas), wind power accounted for at least 15.7% of the electricity generated in Texas in 2017, as wind was 17.4% of electricity generated in ERCOT, which manages 90% of Texas's power.

 The wind resource in many parts of Texas is very large.
 Farmers may lease their land to wind developers, creating a new revenue stream for the farm.
-The wind power industry has also created over 24,000 jobs for local communities and for the state.
+The wind power industry has created over 24,000 jobs for local communities and for the state.
 Texas is seen as a profit-driven leader of renewable energy commercialization in the United States.
 The wind boom in Texas was assisted by expansion of the state's Renewable Portfolio Standard, use of designated Competitive Renewable Energy Zones, expedited transmission construction, and the necessary Public Utility Commission rule-making.

 The Roscoe Wind Farm (781 MW), near the town of Roscoe, is the state's largest wind farm.
 Other large wind farms in Texas include: Horse Hollow Wind Energy Center, Sherbino Wind Farm, Capricorn Ridge Wind Farm, Sweetwater Wind Farm, Buffalo Gap Wind Farm, King Mountain Wind Farm, Desert Sky Wind Farm, Wildorado Wind Ranch, and the Brazos Wind Farm.